Gardner-BinfLab/ncVarDB/README.md

 AveHetSE: The average heterozygosity standard error across all populations of the variant

-X_ref: Any ID’s from other databases
+X_ref: Any ID’s from other databases e.g. dbSNP [REF] ClinVar [REF], OMIM [REF], Literature

 The pathogenic dataset has an extra two columns:

-Pmed_ID: A pubmed identifier that relates to literature that confirms the pathogenicity of the variant
+Pubmed_ID: A pubmed identifier that relates to literature that confirms the pathogenicity of the variant

-Phenotype: The phenotype associated with the variant
+Phenotype: The phenotype associated with the variant (sourced from XXXX)